-YOGA means THE MIND HAS REACHED A STATE OF FREEDOM
+YOGA means that THE SPIRIT HAS REACHED A STATE OF FREEDOM

-The traditional way of practice is called MYSORE STYLE.
+The traditional mode of practice is called the MYSORE STYLE.

-Mysore practice is an authentic teaching method, welcoming both beginners and advanced students as they practice side by side at the same time, each developing at their own rhythm.
+The practice of MYSORE is an authentic teaching method, welcoming both beginners and advanced students who practice side by side at the same time, each developing their practice at their own pace.

-We offer our students receive discrete personalised instruction and adjustments depending on their level, constitution, and understanding of the practice.
-Our studio is a place for free individual practice within a group that will help you develop confidence and independence.
+We offer our students personalized discreet instruction and adjustments according to their level, their constitution and their understanding of the practice.
+Our studio is a place for individual practice within a group that will help you develop your confidence and your independence.

-We also offer led classes for those with a certain level of previous experience.
-In these sessions, our teachers will guide students through the series of postures from beginning to end without interruption.
-This permits students to develop fluidity and rhythm that can be challenging to find when practicing Mysore exclusively.
+We also offer LED CLASSES for those who already have a certain level of experience.
+During these sessions, our teachers will guide students through the series of postures from start to finish without interruption.
+This allows students to develop fluidity and rhythm that can be difficult to find when practicing Mysore exclusively.

-Ashtanga yoga is a system composed of 6 series of ASANAS (physical postures) designed to build physical and mental strength in order to obtain spiritual strength.
+Ashtanga yoga is a system composed of 6 sequences of ASANAS (physical postures) designed to build physical and mental strength in order to obtain spiritual strength.

-The Ujjayi or victorious breathing technique consists of PURAKA (inhalation) and RECHAKA (exhalation).
-Both the inhale and exhale should be steady and even, the length of the inhale the same as the exhale.
-Over time the length and intensity of the breath should increase.
-This stretching of breath initiates the increased stretching of the body and strengthening of the nervous system.
+The Ujjayi or victorious breathing technique consists of PURAKA (inspires) and RECHAKA (expires).
+Both the inspiration and the exhalation must be stable and stretched to the same length and the same intensity, as it must inhabit the whole body.
+Over time, the length and intensity of breathing should increase.
+This stretching of the breath triggers the increased stretching of the body and the strengthening of the nervous system.

-The Ashtanga primary series was designed to realign and detoxify the body.
-The intermediate series has a large impact on the nervous system.
-Most students achieve all the benefits from the first two series, and only a few go on to the advanced series.
-All levels of practice will bring many therapeutic benefits as well as a sense of well being.
+The first Ashtanga series was designed to realign and detoxify the body.
+The intermediate series has a significant impact on the nervous system.
+Most students get all the benefits of the first two rounds, and only a few go to the advanced rounds.
+All levels of practice will lead to a greater degree of comfort.

-YOGA CHIKITSA (the primary series) is a known yoga therapy for DETOXIFICATION & ALIGNMENT.
+YOGA CHIKITSA (the first series) is named yoga therapy known for DETOXIFICATION & ALIGNMENT.

 STHIRA BHAGA A, B, C & D (the advanced series) promotes SERENITY & DIVINE STABILITY.

-The movement of Manas (conditioned mind) inwards (conscious use of the 5 senses)
+The movement of Manas (conditioned mind) inward (conscious use of the 5 senses).